NETWAYS/icinga-servicenow-web/README.md

 ## How it works

-The Icinga ServiceNow Integration has two components: a daemon, which receives notifications and sends them to ServiceNow. and an Icinga ServiceNow Web module, to provide a graphical interface and a CLI to send notifications to the daemon.
+The Icinga ServiceNow Integration has two components:

+* A daemon, which receives notifications and sends them to ServiceNow.
+* An Icinga ServiceNow Web module, to provide a graphical interface and a CLI to send notifications to the daemon.